 December 10, 1965

 On December 3, 1965, armed gunmen targeted the Farmers & Merchants National Bank in the Fairplain Plaza, Benton Township.
-As the alarm was set off at the bank, 55-year old Berrien County Deputy Elton Stover and Deputy Gary Mitchell responded.
-Once they arrived and entered the building, it was very apparent that this was more than just a routine alarm.
-In an array of gunfire, one bullet fired from the bank struck Deputy Mitchell.
-Deputy Stover was hit next with 2 bullets, once while he lay on the bank floor.
-One bullet smashed through Deputy Stover's arm into the chest and abdominal cavity creating a compound fracture of the arm and major internal injuries.
-The other bullet shattered the thighbone in the right leg, severed the femoral artery and exited behind the knee.
-With both men still alive, they were rushed to Mercy Hospital where surgery appeared successful on saving Deputy Stover's leg.
-Deputy Mitchell suffered a shoulder injury and recovered from his wound.
-Although Deputy Elton Stover had been alert and able to converse and seemed to be in good spirits, his condition started deteriorating a week later and he passed away during surgery at 2:55 PM on December 10, 1965.
+As the alarm was activated at the bank, 55-year old Berrien County Deputy Elton Stover and Deputy Gary Mitchell responded.
+Once they arrived and entered the building, it was very apparent that it was more than just a routine alarm.
+In an array of gunfire, one bullet struck Mitchell.
+Stover was hit next with two bullets while he lay on the bank floor.
+One bullet smashed through Stover's arm into the chest and abdominal cavity, creating a compound fracture of the arm and major internal injuries.
+The other bullet shattered his thighbone in the right leg, severed the femoral artery and exited behind the knee.
+With both men still alive, they were rushed to Mercy Hospital in Benton Harbor, where surgery appeared successful on saving Stover's leg.
+Mitchell suffered a shoulder injury and recovered from his wound.
+Although Stover had been alert and able to converse and seemed to be in good spirits, his condition began deteriorating a week later and he passed away during surgery at 2:55 PM on December 10, 1965.

-Elton C. Stover was born on November 21, 1910 in Berrien Springs, Michigan and resided in Stevensville.
-He had been a Deputy for 6 ½ years and had worked at Berrien Springs Police Department and Comstock Police Department, as well as being a Constable of Lincoln Township.
+Deputy Elton C. Stover was born on November 21, 1910 in Berrien Springs, Michigan, and resided in Stevensville.
+He had been a deputy for 6 ½ years and had worked at Berrien Springs Police Department and Comstock Police Department, as well as being a Constable of Lincoln Township.
 His body was laid to rest in Calvary Cemetery, Benton Harbor, Michigan.